lalsberg/pidgey/README.md

 # pidgey
-Pidgey is an annotation-based parser between Objects and Strings.
+Pidgey is a Java annotation-based parser between Objects and Strings.
 Pidgey uses specified positions to insert the value of the field in the String.

 For example: